JoseEliel/lightweight_genetic_algorithm/README.md

 ### About

 This package provides an intuitive, flexible, and efficient implementation of a genetic algorithm in Python.
 It is designed to be easy to use while still providing a high degree of flexibility for a wide range of optimization problems.
 The package is developed by Eliel Camargo-Molina and Jonas Wessén.
-The source code is available at [github.com/JoseEliel/lightweight_genetic_algorithm](https://github.com/JoseEliel/lightweight_genetic_algorithm).

 ### Installation

-The GA presented in this work is implemented in the `lightweight-genetic-algorithm` Python module which is installable via pip as:
+The `lightweight-genetic-algorithm` Python module can be installed using `pip`:

 ```bash
 pip install lightweight-genetic-algorithm
 ```

+The source code is available at [github.com/JoseEliel/lightweight_genetic_algorithm](https://github.com/JoseEliel/lightweight_genetic_algorithm).

 ### Features